kylepmccarthy1/Kylepmccarthy.github.io/index.md

 # Portfolio

 ---
-* Zoom out of web page if unable to read
+Zoom out of web page if unable to read left side on computer

 ## Masters Urban Spatial Analytics @ University of Pennsylvania